Pat Hailley

 Patrick G. Hailley (born May 19, 1940) is a Canadian former curler.
 He played lead on the 1972 Brier Champion team (skipped by Orest Meleschuk), representing Manitoba.
 They later went on to win the World Championships in Garmisch-Partenkirchen of that year.

+During the Spring of 1971, Hailley fell victim to Reiter's syndrome, an arthritic disease that hospitalized him for two months, as it paralyzed his limbs.
+He had written off curling for the next season, but exercised his body over the off-season.
+An opening on Meleschuk's team allowed for his return.

+At the time of the 1972 Brier, Hailley was employed by the Government of Manitoba.